10th International Conference on the Hsp90 Chaperone Machine

 - Internet access: there should be Wifi everywhere.

-- Weather this time of the year can be clear sunny skies, still reasonably warm, but chilly weather and or evenings/nights are possible.
+- Weather this time of the year can be clear sunny skies, still moderate temperatures, but chilly weather and or evenings/nights are possible.

 - we suggest that you fly into Geneva (but Zurich works, too).